o

 Mushroom Meditation

 The holy mushroom ceremony opens with a mantra meditation.
 This helps establish a conducive set and setting.
 However, it is a mistake to imagine that the meditation is just an “intro” to the psychedelic experience.
-The meditation doesn’t end when the mantra ends, it deepens.
+The meditation doesn’t end when the mantra ends and the mushroom begins, it deepens.

 In a ceremonial context, in contrast to a recreational or even therapeutic context, the whole trip from beginning to end is a meditation.
 The mantra meditation is followed by a silent meditation and a music meditation.
 Under the influence, silence is not silence and music is not music, but they are both deep meditations.